How to Write a Corrective Action Plan

 2. Cause Analysis

 Cause analysis is the second part of a CAP.
 This involves looking into the details of the situation and trying to determine what caused the problem.

 This process is called cause analysis because it looks for the underlying causes of the problem.
 For example, if a customer complains about slow service, you might look at the way the staff members interact with customers.

-This type of analysis is also known as fault tree analysis or Ishikawa diagram.
+This type of analysis is fault tree analysis.
 The goal here is to find out where the problem started and how it spread throughout the system.